azayz/azayz/README.md

 <br />

 Hi there, I'm **Aziz Belaweid**, a **Kaggle Expert** ( Ranked Top 1% Worldwide 🌍 ) and a **Software Engineering student** 🚀 from Tunisia, currently, I'm a Community Team Member 🙍🏽‍♂️ [@azayz](https://github.com/azayz), Kaggler 👨🏽‍💻 [@Kaggle](https://www.kaggle.com/aziz69), and an Artificial Intelligence intern 👨🏽‍💼.
+I'm also a Team Lead @ [Data-Colab](https://github.com/Data-Co-Lab) NGO, Trainer at International Student Week and head of ML at DSC INSAT.

 **Talking about Personal Stuffs:**